Skip to content

 Bjork and Bjork (2011) split memory into two strengths:

 The cruel twist is that high retrieval strength can mask low storage strength.
 After your tenth re-read, the page feels obvious.
-Wait two days and it’s gone.
-The fix is to make practice harder on purpose: space your reviews, interleave topics, change the format.
-Each of those slows you down today and accelerates you tomorrow.
+Wait two days.
+Gone.
+The fix sounds backwards: make practice harder on purpose.
+Space your reviews, interleave topics, change the format.
+Every one of those slows you down today and speeds you up tomorrow.

 How to Memorize Specific Things Fast